 Digital Timeline: Selected collections created by people of African descent in the United States can be browsed chronologically through these digital timelines:

-The Franklin Research Center is a repository focused on collecting primary sources documenting the history and culture of Africa and people of African descent in the Americas.
-Our collections are housed in the David M. Rubenstein Rare Book & Manuscript Library and build upon the library's history of directly and indirectly acquiring materials that document the Black experience prior to the center's creation in 1995.
-All Franklin Research Center materials are included in the Duke University Libraries online catalog.
-Some collection materials have been digitized and is available in Duke Digital Collections.
+The John Hope Franklin Research Center was founded in 1995 as a repository focused on collecting primary sources documenting the history and culture of Africa and people of African descent in the Americas.
+The center's collections are housed in the David M. Rubenstein Rare Book & Manuscript Library and build upon the library's history of directly and indirectly acquiring materials related to the Black experience which began in the 1920s and 1930s.